-Note: Microsoft Windows version only - COM ports 1-16 are listed, regardless of if they are installed on the system.
-COM ports that are reported as installed by Windows are shown with a green check mark $\checkmark$ .
-Some RS232 adapters do not correctly identify themselves to Windows and may not show the green check mark.
+Note: (Windows version only) COM ports 1-16 are listed, regardless of if they are installed on the system.
+COM ports that are reported as available by Windows are shown with a green check mark ✓ and COM ports reported as unavailable are shown with a red cross mark ×.